Jeff Rowe (American football): Cincinnati Bengals

-Rowe was selected by the Cincinnati Bengals in the fifth round (151st overall) of the 2007 NFL Draft and spent his rookie season as the team's third-string quarterback behind Carson Palmer and Ryan Fitzpatrick, but did not see any playing time.
+Rowe was selected by the Cincinnati Bengals in the fifth round (151st overall) of the 2007 NFL draft and spent his rookie season as the team's third-string quarterback behind Carson Palmer and Ryan Fitzpatrick, but did not see any playing time.

 Rowe began the 2008 season on the team's practice squad and remained there until being signed by the Seattle Seahawks on December 12.

 Seattle Seahawks

 Rowe was signed by the Seattle Seahawks on December 16, 2008 after offensive tackle Walter Jones was placed on injured reserve.
 He spent the offseason with the Seahawks before being waived on September 5, 2009.

 New England Patriots

 Rowe was signed to the New England Patriots practice squad on December 9, 2009.
 He was re-signed to a future contract on January 12, 2010.
-He was waived by the Patriots on May 21, 2010.
+Rowe was waived by the Patriots on May 21.